ThePickleGawd/run-from-duo/README.md

 npm run dev
 ```

 To test the backend, there are some small Python files to play with.
 Make sure you're server is running on localhost.
+Try asking Duo for some ammo or weapons.

 ```bash
 cd backend/tests